 We might also consider systems driven by reservoirs whose intensive thermodynamic properties are externally changed in time.
 This corresponds to nonautonomous dynamics with rates $R_\rho(n(t), \vartheta(t) )$ that carry an explicit dependence on time via a protocol $\vartheta(t)$ -- although we will not write this dependence to avoid clutter.
 For concreteness, we can think of $n_i$ as the number of molecules of chemical species $i$, or the number of charges of conductors $i$, or the number of excitations of modes $i$ (see \ref{sec:applications}).

 A trajectory $\mathcal{X}$ is the ordered set of states $n(t)$ and jumps $\rho(t_k)$ in the time span $ t \in [0,\tau]$.
-The entire dynamical description of the system, equivalent to \eqref{eq_ndot}, is given by the probability density of a trajectory \cite{sun06}
+The entire dynamical description of the system, equivalent to \eqref{eq_ndot}, is given by the probability density of a trajectory \cite{sun06,mae08b}

 Here appear in order, the probability density of the initial state $n(0)$, the product of probabilities for remaining in a certain state and the product of probability densities for changing state.